Warriors (novel series): Website

 The Warriors website previously featured Warriors screensavers, videos on topics such as the process of writing a manga book, and quizzes.
 In addition, there were browser-based games including the New Prophecy Adventure and the Warriors Adventure Game.
 An additional game for the website was planned for release in 2010, but was never released despite a report of having completed first-round testing.
 It has been stated that there is no plan for an official video game, but if one were to be made, it would likely be based on a movie adaptation of the Warriors series.
 Many fans have resorted to making their own games and websites, many of these sites being play-by-post role-playing game forums.
-The website was later re-designed and is now accessible via both browser and an official mobile application.
-Much of the old content was not carried over to the new version of the website, though a new character creation game and an updated version of the family tree have been added.
+The website was later re-designed and is now accessible via both browsers and an official mobile application.
+Much of the old content was not carried over to the new version of the website, though two new games, several character profiles, and an updated version of the family tree have been added.

 Film

 On 20 October 2016, Victoria Holmes announced that Alibaba Pictures had bought the production rights for a film adaptation with David Heyman as producer, and a movie poster was released.
 On 14 May 2018, it was announced that STX Entertainment had come on board to co-produce the Warriors film, with STX board member Gigi Pritzker working alongside Heyman.
 It was also announced that screenwriters Jonathan Aibel and Glenn Berger would write the screenplay for the movie.

-No director or release date has yet been announced for the film, and no information has been released since.
+On 25 January 2024, it was announced that Coolabi Group, which Working Partners is a part of, had signed a deal with Tencent Video to create an "animation" of Warriors.